 The competition is fierce out there.
-There are 58.6 million new blog posts each month on WordPress alone.
+There are 70 million new blog posts each month on WordPress alone.
 Everybody, in other words, has clued into this content marketing thing.
 How do you ever get your work noticed?
 Is it even worth it?
 A look at that same page I linked to above answers that conclusively.
 For though there might be a lot of posts, there are more than 400 million people reading blogs each month.
 And there have to be at least a few of your customers in there, don’t you think?
-What’s more, content marketing will generate $300 billion by 2019.
+What’s more, content marketing is generating $300 billion in sales as per a recent study.
 Now that’s a big pie and we all want to get our fingers in there!

 The trick is, how do you get noticed?
 After all, you don’t want just an average share of that pie – because that would be only about 6 and 2/3rd people viewing your blog per month.
 Now unless you’re selling airplanes and you’re absolutely certain to convert one of those people that just isn’t worth your while.
 And so you have to promote your blog correctly.

 Or, at least, they can’t appear to be.
 People can smell that a mile away.
 Instead, your blog truly has to be designed to educate, entertain, engage and inform.
 It has to feel like – rather than there being a business trying to push through a poorly concealed sales agenda – that there is a person or a team of people who want to help by offering valuable information and insights.